Brightcove

 Overlays

-Overlays allow you to place strategic, clickable messages throughout the video content.
+Overlays allow you to place strategic, clickable hotspots throughout the video content.
 They provide a next step or action for viewers to selectively increase engagement.
 They also enable viewer-controlled experiences like pause on click or “are you still watching?” dialogs.
 And they can be used for e-commerce to sell directly through the video.

 Overlays can be utilized in different formats, including text overlays (text box format), image overlays (image or logo), and transparent/hotspot overlays (opaque or clear box placed over full or partial screen).